 Recently I have changed the way I am feeding my dogs.
 This has come about directly because of our tragedy of losing our dog Miranda unexpectedly.
-It is also how I wanted to always feed them, and have done so in the past because I felt it was right for me and my dogs.
+It is also how I wanted to always feed them, and have done so in the past because I felt it was right for me and my dogs but stopped doing.

 I am simply going to share with you what I do and why I do it.

 When I first got a dog, I started her out on grocery store brand dog food.
 I knew nothing about dogs except that I knew I wanted one.
 After about a year, I started getting more into training and dog stuff because Shasta was fear aggressive and I needed to help her.
 Also, I was always interested in eating well for humans so after a lot of research, started to feed my dog AND my two cats raw.
 For some reason this way of feeding my pets resonated with me.